-This syllabus represents the current plans and objectives.
-As the semester progresses, those plans may change to enhance the class learning opportunity.
-Such changes are usual and expected and will be communicated clearly.
+- Holidays: May 26 (Memorial Day), June 19, June 23-27 (summer break), July 4 (Independence Day) - This syllabus represents the current plans and objectives.
+As the semester progresses, those plans may change to enhance the class learning opportunity. - Such changes are usual and expected and will be communicated clearly via Canvas announcements-check Canvas daily for updates.